andthomas/JavaScriptBasics/README.md

 The `//` is how we add comments to our code in JavaScript.
 Comments are not run with the rest of the code and only act as notes to ourselves and other people that read our code.

-`console.log()` is an in-built JavaScript function that prints the return value of the code to the JavaScript console.
+`console.log()` is a in-built JavaScript function that prints the return value of the code to the JavaScript console.
 A console is an environment/program that can run JavaScript.
 You can see a console either here on [JS Bin](https://jsbin.com/?js,console) or in the developer tools of your browser.
+Have a play with the console and try using `console.log()` yourself.

 The `>` sign is used to denote a line showing the return value of a function.